Over the Limit (2011): Reception

 The event received mixed reviews from critics.
 In his review for The Sun, Rob McNichol reported that the main event saw John Cena in a "typical 'superman' performance, Cena suffered a torturous beating before recovering to beat the former champion".
 "It was an old-fashioned, Hogan-esque performance which the young fans who look to Cena as a superhero would have adored, while many purists would have cringed at the contrived narrative".

 The SmackDown main event and both wrestlers involved were highly praised, being described as "a tremendous match that will no doubt gain universal praise" and that "Christian has developed into a very accomplished wrestler, and Orton is arguably the best all rounder in the game right now, so a cracking match was not a surprise".
+In 2021, Christian named the match as his favorite WWE match, saying it was "probably the Over the Limit match against Randy Orton".

 The opening bout between Rey Mysterio vs R Truth was mentioned as being "a satisfactory opening match" and adding that "R-Truth entering the arena to no music — another nice touch in the development in Ron Killings' new heel persona".

 Sin Cara beat Chavo Guerrero in what was "virtually a showcase match for the former Mistico, but once again the masked Mexican failed to truly shine, making a hash of the finish".

 The match between Jerry Lawler and Michael Cole was mixed, but Jim Ross and Bret Hart's appearances were praised by critics.

 The Sun awarded WWE Over the Limit 2011 6.5 out of 10.

 Aftermath

 The 2011 Over the Limit was the last Over the Limit held during the first brand extension, which ended in August.

+Ezekiel Jackson continued his feud with Wade Barrett, with each man attacking the other after matches.
+Jackson defeated Barrett in a rematch at Capitol Punishment to capture the WWE Intercontinental Championship.